 As a part of all degree programs, students are required to demonstrate an acceptable level of proficiency in English.
 Proficiency is demonstrated by passing either the English Placement Exam or the remedial course English Grammar.
 This requirement is a prerequisite to enrolling in English Composition.
 The remedial English course may not be transferred from another institution.
 All new students must take the English Placement Exam at its scheduled time during "New Student Orientation Testing."
 Students who pass the exam may enroll in the appropriate English course.
-Students who do not pass this exam will be required to enroll in English Grammar the same semester.
-Any exceptions to this policy must be approved by the Dean of Leavell College.
+Students who do not pass this exam will be required to enroll in English Grammar.

 Students will be informed whether they "Passed" or "Failed" by a confidential posting in the Leavell College office before registration.
 Students' numerical scores are never revealed.
 Upon passing the English Placement Test, students may transfer English Composition from another accredited institution.
 Permission to repeat the English test after failure is not granted.
-Students are also required to take a General Education Competency Exam as a part of the orientation process.